Does it sometimes feel that everyone is moving forward in their career, except you?

 You might hate your job and be thinking to yourself that everyone else loves theirs!
-This is another one of those nasty assumptions that gets us into trouble.
+This is another one of those nasty assumptions that get us into trouble.

 I wrote a post about what to do if you hate your job recently so make sure you check it out if you’re interested.

-Of course this one can be flipped on its head as well, you might assume (there’s those assumptions again) that everyone hates their job and therefore it perfectly okay for you to hate yours as well.
+Of course, this one can be flipped on its head as well, you might assume (there are those assumptions again) that everyone hates their job and therefore it is perfectly okay for you to hate yours as well.

 This simply isn’t true.

-Don’t let people hating their job drag you down into the same trap
+Don’t let people hating their jobs drag you down into the same trap.

 You are not progressing at the rate you want